Hungarian Hope Movement

-Main Goals
+Main goals

 The Hungarian Hope Movement (HHM) was one of the parties of Hungarian minority in Vojvodina.
 It was formed with the purpose to represent the interests, defend and improve the rights of the Hungarian national community in Serbia.
-Furthermore, HHP is seeking to link Hungarian minority in Serbia with Hungary and with other Hungarian communities in neighboring countries, but also all around the world linguistically, socially, economically and culturally.
-With these main goals, the Party would like to develop a bright socio-political future for the Hungarian minority in Serbia and to overturn certain political, demographic, social and economical processes, which are seen as negative by this party.
+Furthermore, HHP sought to link the Hungarian minority in Serbia with Hungary and with other Hungarian communities in neighboring countries, but also all around the world linguistically, socially, economically and culturally.
+With these main goals, the Party aimed to develop a bright socio-political future for the Hungarian minority in Serbia and to overturn certain political, demographic, social and economical processes, which were seen as negative by the party.

 Main guidelines

-The Hungarian Hope Movement (HHM) was a party of Hungarian minority that was formed to represent the short-, mid- and long-term goals which, according to the party, are needed for the development and socio-political survival of the Hungarian community in Vojvodina.

-The Party puted those matters in priority which have direct impact on the life of its members and in general, of the Hungarians living in Serbia.
-Besides summarizing, analyzing and searching resolutions for all the problems of their comrades, the HHP makes their goals and guidelines friendly for every citizen.
-The most important messages and items of these goals and guidelines are available in an articulate form for everyone.
-HHM was not just a political party, but a movement of actions, which does not deal only with political activity, but also organizes protests, movements and actions affecting the province and everyday life, reaching evident results.
+The Hungarian Hope Movement (HHM) attempted to represent the short-, mid- and long-term goals which, according to the party, were needed for the development and socio-political survival of the Hungarian community in Vojvodina.
+The Party prioritized issues which have direct impact on the life of its members and in general, of the Hungarians living in Serbia.
+HHM was not just a political party, but a movement of actions, which not only dealt with political activity, but also organized protests, movements and actions affecting the province and everyday life.
 Understanding, joining, practicing and fighting for these objectives is open for everyone.
 The party claims that it is important that the present and future members of HHM understand that this party "does not want to be part of the meaningless everyday politics but want to help for the Hungarian minority".